shaolinshaosson/ngx-dynamic-template/README.md

 	@Input() value: boolean;

 	constructor() {
-		console.log('The constructor of CheckboxField is called');  // The constructor of CheckboxField is called }
+		console.log('The CheckboxField constructor has been called');
+	}

 	ngOnInit() {